PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm

 The rest of the paper is structured as follows.
 Section 2 provides an overview of the PSF algorithm.
-Later, Section 3 is devoted to explain how the package in R has been developed.
+Section 3 explains how the package in R has been developed.
 Illustrative examples are described in Section 4.
 Finally, the conclusions drawn from this work are summarized in Section 5.

-\section{2.
-Brief description of PSF}
+\section{Brief description of PSF}

-The PSF algorithm consists of many processes, which can be divided broadly in two steps.
+The PSF algorithm consists of many processes, which can be divided, broadly, in two steps.
 The first step is clustering of data and the second step is forecasting based on clustered data in earlier step.
 The block diagram of PSF algorithm shown in Figure \ref{figure:PSF} was proposed by \citet{martinez2008lbf}.
-The PSF algorithm is a closed loop process, hence it adds an advantage that it can attempt to predict the future values up to long duration by appending earlier forecasted value to existing original time series data.
+The PSF algorithm is a closed loop process, hence it adds an advantage since it can attempt to predict the future values up to long duration by appending earlier forecasted value to existing original time series data.
 The block diagram for PSF algorithm shows the close loop feedback characteristics of the algorithm.